This page was LAST UPDATED: FEBRUARY 18TH 2016.

 If your plan is to only travel around the west side of Panama then it could make sense to fly or take a bus to David without going to Panama City.
 Tickets to San José, Costa Rica, from most parts of the world are cheaper than tickets to Panama City and from San José you can fly into David, or even take a bus from Costa Rica to Panama.
 But you also have to take into account the money and time that you would need to spend in a hotel in San José and then on the means of transportation to David.

 There is though one case in which you definitely save some money.
-As flights from San José Costa Rica to David depart from the same airport from which you will be landing in San José, if you are able to land in San José at a time (before 10 a.m. in the morning) that allows you to catch the flight to David in the same day, then you will have been able to travel to Boquete in the most efficient way.
+As flights from San José Costa Rica to David depart from the same airport from which you'll be landing in San José, if you're able to land in San José at a time (before 10 a.m. in the morning) that allows you to catch the flight to David in the same day, then you'll have been able to travel to Boquete in the most efficient way.

 Three different companies make the journey from Costa Rica to Panama (David): Panaline, Ticabus and Tracopa.
 To see bus schedules and prices please visit: www.panalinecr.com, www.ticabus.com or www.tracopacr.com/rutas.html.